mocdaniel/k8s-primer/docs/workloads/deployments/create.md

 # Creating a Deployment

-Let's start by creating a deployment for our `nginx` pod from the previous chapter, using the trick we already used to create a basic **manifest file** for us:
+Let's start by creating a deployment for our `nginx` pod from the previous chapter right away, using the trick we already used to create a basic **manifest file** for us:

 ```bash
 kubectl create deployment nginx --image=nginx:latest \